rmuit/PracticalAfas/README.md

 fairly strict, i.e. exceptions will be thrown for any unrecognized array value.
 What this provides is, among others:
 * being able to use aliases for the somewhat cryptic array keys / XML tags;
-* default values in some cases.
+* default values in some cases;
+* being able to switch between between SOAP/REST clients, if you care about that.
 Besides this, for me personally, having a place to document test results and write other comments in the Helper::objectTypeInfo() has been instrumental in keeping my sanity when I needed to test updating nested person objects inside